 You can support your state homeschool organization with a HOME Portfolio Evaluation!

 Homeschoolers of Maine (HOME) provides a convenient method for annual assessment, which fulfills the requirements of our homeschool statute.
-Portfolio reviews through HOME are easy, inexpensive, and require a minimal amount of preparation for the homeschooling parent!
+Portfolio reviews through HOME are easy, inexpensive, and require a minimal amount of preparation!
 By participating in a portfolio review through HOME, you will also be supporting your state homeschool organization!
 (Click here, to find out why supporting HOME is so important.)

 HOME Portfolio Reviews are offered three ways: